stanwood/handbook/README.md

 We pay both hours and courses for everyone to learn any (really any) of the trades that we use at stanwood.
 If you are a coder, who wants to learn to design: You are welcome — a QA manager who wants to learn Accounting: Yes, please.

-Just ping the CEO or your team lead, and we set you up.
+Just ping the MD or your team lead, and we set you up.

 ### Masterclasses